-Business School Apps Are Dropping … and So Is the Gender Gap
+Business School Apps Are Dropping … and So Is the Gender Gap | www.ozy.com

 She is not alone in making such a decision.
 Stanford Graduate School of Business has suffered a 6 percent fall in MBA applications and cites immigration worries and the current U.S. trade battle with China as reasons behind it.

-[M]ost business school aspirants I’ve encountered have lukewarm motivations at best.
+Most business school aspirants I’ve encountered have lukewarm motivations at best.

 Gorick Ng, research associate, Harvard Business School